tazihad/tazihad.github.io/_posts/2025-05-04-setup-flatpak-vscode-devcontainer-podman-wayland-gui.md

 You really don't need explictly allow `vscode` to run on `wayland`.
 Even if vscode uisng `x11`.
 The gui should be uisng `xwayland`.

+Check out [Setup Devcontainer in VSCode Flatpak with Podman]({% post_url 2024-08-15-setup-vscode-flatpak-devcontainer-with-podman %}) for more about Vscode devcontainer.